Cookies contain the following information:

 The data recorded is stored along with the randomly-generated user ID, which makes it possible to evaluate the pseudonym user profile.
 This user-related data is automatically deleted after 14 months.
 Other data will be stored for an unlimited period in aggregate form.

-You can withdraw your consent at any time with future effect by accessing the cookie settings page and changing your selection.
+You can withdraw your consent at any time with future effect by accessing the and changing your selection.
 The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
 You can block cookies from being stored from the outset, by setting your browser software accordingly (please see above for information).

 The legal basis for this data processing (Google Analytics) is your consent as per Art.
 6 (1) lit. a GDPR.